ThomasHeb/4AxisFoamCutter/README.md

   - define the maximum x/y travel for cutting (use position menue)
   - executes a cut by preheating the hotwire for 5 seconds
 - Fan
-  - switch on/off or change the power in %  new value is stored in the eeprom
+  - switch on/off or change the power in %.
+New value is stored in the eeprom
 - The firmware can still be controlled with gcode sender tools via the UART/USB

 ### How to start:
 Please refer to grbl documentation for parameter settings and first steps.
-A good point to start is to
+A good point to start is to:
 - disable limit switches and homing cycle
 - set the steps per mm for each axis
 - check the direction and adjust with "step port invert mask"